-(a) The secretary is authorized to establish and implement a program for the administration of medications in locations of medication administration where the resident requires administration of or assistance in taking medications.
+(a) The secretary shall establish and implement a program for the administration of medications and performance of health maintenance tasks in locations covered by this article.
 The program shall be developed and conducted in cooperation with the appropriate agencies, advisory bodies and boards.

-(b) Administration of medication pursuant to this article shall be performed only by:
+(b) Administration of medication or performance of health maintenance tasks pursuant to this article shall be performed only by:

-(c) Subsequent to assessing the health status of an individual resident, a registered professional nurse, in collaboration with the resident's attending physician and the facility staff member, may recommend that the facility authorize a facility staff member to administer medication if the staff member:
+(c) After assessing the health status of an individual resident, a registered professional nurse, in collaboration with the resident's attending physician and the facility staff member, may recommend that the facility authorize a facility staff member to administer medication or perform health maintenance tasks if the staff member:

 (1) Has been trained pursuant to the requirements of this article;